kubauth/kubauth-doc/docs/user-guide/130-audit.md

 # Audit

-Kubauth store all login attempts:
+Kubauth store all login attempts.
+You can display them with the following `kc` subcommand:

 ``` { .bash .copy }
 kc audit logins